8 Tips for Visiting Baja, Mexico

 Considering travel insurance for your trip?

-World Nomads offers simple and flexible travel insurance coverage for more than 150 adventure activities as well as emergency medical, lost luggage, trip cancellation and more.
+TravelInsurance.com is our recommended provider.
+It offers simple and flexible travel insurance coverage as well as emergency medical, lost luggage, trip cancellation and more.
 Buy at home or while traveling and claim online from anywhere in the world.

 A stunning beach location deep in Baja California Sur